|

 If you want to try out meal prepping then this is the recipe to start with, beautiful glossy chicken with a nice creamy sauce poured on top.

-This recipe gives you a high protein honey BBQ chicken meal that doesn’t rely on heavy cream, sugar-loaded sauces, or complicated prep.
+This recipe gives you a high protein honey BBQ chicken meal that doesn’t rely on heavy cream or sugar-loaded sauces.

 Something that could work for meal prep, satisfy that sweet-and-savory craving, and still feel balanced.